Using Blender 3D's IK system for animating game characters

 The video below shows how setting up the IK chains manually allows individual bones to be manipulated free from the IK chain; those within the chain to still effect the whole IK object as normal.

-Video showing locked bones when using manualIK
+Video showing locked bones when using manual IK

-Game character animation usually has different requirements to that of rendered animations, as a result skeletons are often set up in a specific way to compensate for the ability to do one thing but not another; It's during this process that the limitations of the skeleton become apparent; bones being 'locked' mean that certain types of movement are impossible to do using the autoIK system.
+Character animation for games usually has different requirements than those associated with rendered animation sequences.
+As a result, armatures and skeletons are often set up in a specific way to compensate for the ability to do one thing but not another (usually relative to the complexity of movement required by the character model).
+It’s during this process that the limitations of the skeleton become apparent; bones being ‘locked’ mean that certain types of movement are impossible to do using the auto IK system.
+By manually setting the IK Constraints, the bones they influence, the behaviour of a Armature can be tailored to exactly what is required.

-Setting up a manual IK chain ^
+Setting up a manual IK chain

-Design note : In instances where this is required it's often useful to add extra 'control' bones; from a practical point of view they simply allow easier manipulation of a specific IK chain.
+Design note: In instances where this is required it’s often useful to add extra ‘control’ bones; from a practical point of view they simply allow easier manipulation of a specific IK chain.

 In the example video below two control bones are used; one at the front of the foot which is used to manipulate the whole leg, allowing the foot to bend relative to the pose being made.
 The other extra bone behind the heal manipulates the leg bones only, allowing the posing of the leg without touching to foot.
 In other words;

-• foot_control poses the whole leg including the foot
+• foot_control poses the whole leg including the foot.

-• heal_control only pose the leg bones
+• heal_control only pose the leg bones.

 The 'knee' bone in this setup needs to be 'free floating' - it's the reason for setting up the IK constraints manually; it's movement is clearly restricted when it's part of either an Automatic IK chain or is given it's own IK solver both of which 'lock' it's position.